 Response (Please respond as applicable; Please seek to limit the response to 1,000 words or less)

-Sky Ridge Medical Center's case management team assesses all patients for discharge needs, resource needs, social support and coordination of services.
+The hospital's Case Management Department has a robust care coordination model.
+The team completes biopsychosocial assessments on inpatients to assess for discharge needs, resource needs, social support and coordination of services.